hackclub/jams/jams/singles/css-art-animation/en-US.md

 ## Step 1: Create the framework

+First, create two files, one called `index.html`, and another called `styles.css`

-The first thing you need to do is to create the bare bones of your project.
+The next thing you need to do is to create the bare bones of your project.
 Start by putting this code into your .html file (this code is the starting point for every html file)

 ```html
 <!DOCTYPE html>